 This is great news if you quickly grow tired of trying to keep that “good posture,” or if you have regular aches and pains that prevent you from staying in one position for very long.
 So try this:

 Keep that “good posture” with the well stacked spine and open

 hips as your “go to.”
-Every time you are aware of your posture or sitting down again after a break or starting on a new task, begin with the best posture you can muster.
-Then don’t be afraid to let yourself go into different positions every 5-10-15 minutes, every time you have a new train of thought, every time your body feels
+Every time you are aware of your sitting position, try adopting what you think would be a better posture.
+Then don’t be afraid to let yourself go into different positions every 5, 10, or 15 minutes, every time you have a new train of thought, or every time your body feels

 uncomfortable being still.
 Readjusting, fiddling, and squirming don’t mean you can’t still concentrate on your work, in fact, the addition of movement will help blood circulate, therefore helping your brain function.